Amok syndrome: Contemporary psychiatric syndrome

 In 1849, Amok was officially classified as a psychiatric condition based on numerous reports and case studies that showed the majority of individuals who committed amok were, in some sense, mentally ill.
-"Running amok," is used to refer to the behavior of someone who, in the grip of strong emotion, obtains a weapon and begins attacking people.
 For about twenty years, this type of behavior has been described as a culture-bound syndrome.
 As of the DSM-V, the culture-bound syndrome category has been removed, meaning that this particular condition is no longer categorized as such.
-Culture-bound syndromes are seen as those conditions that only occur in certain societies whereas standard psychiatric diagnoses are not seen that way regardless if there is some sort of cultural limitation.
+Culture-bound syndromes are seen as those conditions that only occur in certain societies, while standard psychiatric diagnoses are not seen that way, regardless if there is some sort of cultural limitation.

-Recent research has revealed that Amok syndrome is not culture-specific but a syndrome that could happen anywhere around the world because anyone could experience an episode of Amok.
-Throughout history, mass murders in the United States such as the Columbine High School massacre and the Sandy Hook Elementary School shooting have shared recognizable characteristics with traditional presentations of Amok syndrome.
-Amok syndrome would, in turn, be more prevalent in other societies and not only in Malay cultures.
-In fact, there are other societies like Polynesia, such as "cafard," and Puerto Rico, "mal de pelea," that have similar syndromes with different terms.
+There are similar conditions in other cultures, such as "cafard" in Polynesia or "mal de pelea" in Puerto Rico.

 Forms

 Though the DSM-IV does not differentiate between them, observers historically described two forms of amok: beramok and amok.
 Beramok, considered to be more common, was associated with personal loss and preceded by a period of depression and brooding.
 Amok, the rarer form, was believed to stem from rage, perceived insult or a vendetta against a person.